FEBS as a charity

 Through the activities outlined above, the beneficiaries of FEBS include scientists at all levels directly engaged in research and education in the molecular life sciences, and ultimately humankind across the globe through the contributions of these areas of science to human health, agriculture, biotechnology and related areas, and enrichment of human knowledge.

 FEBS wholly owns its international journals, which are of importance to FEBS both by directly contributing to its objectives and as a source of income to supports its other purposes.
-FEBS follows all directives on Open Access publishing from the UK, EU and relevant research funders across the world.
-Its long-established subscription-model journals – The FEBS Journal and FEBS Letters – offer authors an immediate open access option for new articles and an option to turn past papers open access; in addition, all authors are able to deposit accepted research articles, as required by funders, in institutional repositories, through which they are accessible to the public, and all published articles in these journals are freely available after 12 months to all readers.
-In addition, FEBS offers two fully open access journals: FEBS Open Bio and Molecular Oncology.
+FEBS is committed to a transition to Open Science and follows all directives on Open Access publishing from the UK, EU and relevant research funders across the world.
+FEBS has two fully open access journals – FEBS Open Bio and Molecular Oncology.
+Its long-established subscription-model journals – The FEBS Journal and FEBS Letters – are in transition to open access, with many traditional subscriptions now also allowing authors at the subscribing institutions to publish open access immediately at no direct cost.
+In addition, all authors are able to deposit accepted research articles, as required by funders, in institutional repositories, through which they are accessible to the public, and all published articles in these journals are free to all readers after 12 months.

 FEBS events are normally open to scientists throughout the world.
 Recipients of FEBS grants for fellowships and for support of attendance at meetings are normally required to be members of FEBS’ Constituent Societies (where membership criteria are those expected of learned societies) and resident within the FEBS area of Europe and neighbouring countries.
 Some FEBS programs particularly benefit disadvantaged scientists.